 Can I start completing the application form and save the answers so that we can work on it later on?

 Yes.
-If the application has been saved locally it is possible to save and close the application without losing the encoded data.
+The PDF application eForms should be downloaded and saved to your computer and if the application has been saved locally it is possible to save and close the application without losing the encoded data.

 Who should we list as the contact person for a project and can our legal representative also be our contact person?